 Instructions Place items inside one ornament half.
 (Leave them loose, or secure with a dot of hot glue.)
 Top with the other half, string with ribbon, and presto, you're done!

-Line a two-tier cake stand with a forest floor of dried moss.
-Add a dusting of faux snow, then bring the scene to life with evergreen sprigs, pinecones, painted acorns and glass balls.
+To create this adorable centerpiece or party serving tray, first line a two-tier cake stand with a forest floor of dried moss.
+Then add a dusting of faux snow.
+Bring the scene to life with evergreen sprigs, pinecones, painted acorns and glass balls.
 Snow-white tumblers filled with sprigs and pinecones lend height and prop up reindeer cookies.

 Surround lanterns with fresh greenery and pinecones for a classic, elegant centerpiece.

 Celebrate the season's simple joys by creating a free-flowing mantel look with just three natural materials: green apples, pinecones and long-needle evergreen branches.

 Layer pinecones, rose hips, dried pomegranates, sweetgum pods and moss for this easy look.
 Use materials from your garden first, then accent with others shown here (available at crafts stores or through your local florist).

 Silver and Gold Wreath

 Gold "nuggets"—spray-painted walnuts and ornaments—sparkle against pinecones sprayed silver and white.
 Use 8-inch pieces of florists wire to attach pinecones to a wire wreath form.
 Hot-glue painted walnuts and ornaments where desired.